mlsdpk/Finding-Lane-Lines-Project/README.md

 - Perform Hough Transform to find lane lines within our region of interest and trace them in red
 - Separate left and right lanes
 - Interpolate line gradients to create two smooth lines

+## Converting original image to gray scale

+We'll convert our original RGB image to gray scale image.
+This can reduce noise from original three color channels.
+So, we can apply more powerful algorithms to isolate lines.

+![alt text][image_1]